gotchoices/MyCHIPs/doc/Project/CHIP_Definition.md

 Perhaps that corn is equivalent to a gallon of milk, or an hour of work, or some needed transportation.
 More commonly, we express the value in terms of some government-issued currency.

-The CHIP is intended to define a unit of value that is independent of government (or other) control.
+The CHIP is intended to define a unit of value that is independent of government or other centralized controls.
-It is meant to be *practically objective*--not perfectly so, but objective enough to work for it's intended purpose.
+It is designed to be *practically objective*--not perfectly so, but objective enough to work for it's intended purpose.

 In order to achieve maximum independence and stability, a CHIP is measured against the commodity most everyone has an ongoing supply of: human labor.

-This has some distinct advantages but it also has some challenges.
+This has some distinct advantages but it also has some challenges:
-One problem is, the labor of one person is seldom equal to the labor of another.
+- One problem is, the labor of one person is seldom equal to the labor of another.

-Furthermore, labor costs are typically much higher in a more developed economy (like the US) as compared to one less developed (like India, for example).
+- Furthermore, labor costs are typically much higher in a more developed economy (like the US) as compared to one less developed (like India, for example).
-Why is that?

-The economic [Law of One Price](https://en.wikipedia.org/wiki/Law_of_one_price) states that in the absense of trade frictions, the price of any given commodity should eventually converge toward a single value regardless of location.
+The economic [Law of One Price](https://en.wikipedia.org/wiki/Law_of_one_price) states that in the absense of trade frictions such as transportation, borders and regulations, the price of any given commodity should eventually converge toward a single value regardless of location.

-So to determine a useful standard of value based on labor, we will have to deal with these two problems.
+So to determine a useful standard of value based on labor, we need a way to express how valuable some nominal standard of labor is, absent such frictions.

 ## Objectives:
 The goal of this project is to define a unit of measure (the CHIP) whose value transcends borders and cultures.
-It is a theoretical value based on one hour of standardized, normalized human labor.
+It is a theoretical value based on one hour of <i>nominal work<> we will refer to as standardized, normalized human labor.

-By *standardized* we mean to define what general level of utility are provided by the person performing the labor.
+- By *standardized* we mean to define what general level of utility are provided by the person performing the labor.
-By *normalized* we mean to factor out frictions and distortions that cause the reference productivity to be valued differently in different locations and markets.
+- By *normalized* we mean to factor out frictions and distortions that cause the reference productivity to be valued differently in different locations and markets.

 Frictional distortions are likely to include: